Quick answer

 Method 7

-A high-performance way to divide sales territory is by market or revenue potential.
-Here, you allocate reps based on forecasted demand to ensure high-value zones get enough coverage and support.
-It balances territories regarding opportunity, not just geography, driving better growth and revenue outcomes.
+A high-performance way to divide sales territory is by market or revenue potential, rather than just lines on a map.
+Allocating reps based on forecasted demand ensures your highest-value zones get the coverage they deserve.

 Step-by-step Process To